Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Escape Fractions, and Radial Surface Brightness Profiles

 \subsection{Estimating the LyC Escape Fraction: Monte Carlo Analysis}

 Since we cannot measure the amount of intrinsic LyC radiation produced by stars within galaxies directly, we must use the best available stellar population synthesis and IGM absorption models to estimate the fraction of LyC that escapes from galaxies at high redshift in a statistical way.
-With the best BC03 models fit to our 4--6 band photometric data at the known redshifts and the IGM transmission models of \citet{Inoue2014}, we simulated the most likely \fesc\ values for the galaxies in our four redshift bins with a Monte Carlo analysis, treating the various measured and modeled fluxes and IGM transmission as discrete random variables (RVs), which incorporates a range of possible values for these measurements.
+We first find the best-fit BC03 model of each galaxy at their spectroscopically verified redshifts using 4--6 band photometric data points taken from the \citet{Skelton2014} photometric catalog.
+With the BC03 SED and the IGM transmission models of \citet{Inoue2014}, we simulated the most likely \fesc\ values for the galaxies in our three redshift bins with a Monte Carlo analysis, treating the various measured and modeled fluxes and IGM transmission as discrete random variables (RVs), which incorporates a range of possible values for these measurements.
 This method also allows us to model the most likely apparent intrinsic flux from individual galaxies in a stack, which can vary substantially around the mean for galaxies at different redshifts observed through different IGM sight-lines \citep{Inoue2008}.
-We model all observed stacked fluxes from galaxies as Gaussian RVs, since the dominant sources of noise in the measurement (\ie\ sky-background, shot- and read-noise) is approximately Gaussian.
+We model all observed stacked fluxes from galaxies using Gaussian RVs for each pixel value in each sub-image, where the mean of the Gaussian is the count-rate in the exposure, and the variance is equal to the sum of the variance of the sky-background and the square of the corresponding pixel value from the RMS map.
+These 151$\times$151 Gaussian RVs in each sub-image are combined by weighted sums in the same way described in \S\ref{sec:method}, and flux is measured within the UVC aperture for each realization of the stack.